Hooves of Fire: British

 In the original British production, Robbie was voiced by Ardal O'Hanlon.
-Other voices were provided by Jane Horrocks (Donner), Steve Coogan (Blitzen), Caroline Quentin (Vixen), Ricky Tomlinson (Santa), Paul Whitehouse (Prancer), Harry Enfield (Old Jingle), Sean Hughes (Tapir), Seal as a singing seal performing "Crazy", impressionist Alistair McGowan taking off Alan Hansen (portrayed as a snowman) and Des Lynam (as a yeti).
+Other voices were provided by Jane Horrocks (Donner), Steve Coogan (Blitzen), Caroline Quentin (Vixen), Ricky Tomlinson (Santa), Jean Alexander (Mrs. Santa), Paul Whitehouse (Prancer), Harry Enfield (Old Jingle), Sean Hughes (Tapir), Seal as a singing seal performing "Crazy", impressionist Alistair McGowan taking off Alan Hansen (portrayed as a snowman) and Des Lynam (as a yeti).

 American

 The program was first shown in the United States on Fox Family with the original British voices until 2001.
 CBS then acquired the rights and began airing the special in 2002, but the program was redubbed with American accents.
-Ben Stiller voiced Robbie, while other voices included Britney Spears (Donner), Leah Remini (Vixen), Hugh Grant (Blitzen; Grant used his usual British accent, largely imitating Steve Coogan's original characterization), Dick Enberg and Dan Dierdorf (Allen Snowman and Des Yeti, parodying Enberg and Dierdorf's NFL on CBS roles), Brad Garrett (Prancer), and Stiller's father Jerry (Jingle and a talking garbage bag).
+Ben Stiller voiced Robbie, while other voices included Britney Spears (Donner), Leah Remini (Vixen), Jim Belushi (Santa Claus), Dick Enberg and Dan Dierdorf (Allen Snowman and Des Yeti, parodying Enberg and Dierdorf's NFL on CBS roles), Brad Garrett (Prancer), and Stiller's father Jerry (Jingle and a talking garbage bag).
+Hugh Grant provided Blitzen's dialogue mainly maintaining Coogan's style.

+The U.S. dub and edit also makes further edits to remove any references to red noses (which carry a double meaning as a symbol of the Comic Relief organisation); Rudolph's name had already been censored in the original to avoid trademark concerns, but the American edit further distances itself by painting Robbie's nose brown and Rudolph's nose (as depicted on a blimp) yellow.